 What Causes Motorcycle Accidents in Allentown?

-According to the latest findings, the number one cause of fatal motorcycle accidents was drunk driving.
+According to the latest findings, Allentown drunk driving accidents remain the leading cause of fatal motorcycle collisions.
 In 2019, motorcycle riders involved in fatal crashes had a higher percentage of alcohol impairment compared to any other vehicle driver on the road today.
 In fact, 43 percent of motorcyclists who died in single-vehicle crashes were under the influence of alcohol.

 Another major cause involves helmet use.
-In states that don’t have universal helmet laws, including Pennsylvania, 57 percent of motorcyclists that were killed were not wearing helmets, compared to those states with universal helmet laws.
+In states that don’t have universal helmet laws, including Pennsylvania, 57% of motorcyclists who were killed were not wearing helmets, compared to those states with universal helmet laws.

 Other major causes include: